 But just because Sagittarius desires knowledge doesn’t mean this sign is scholarly and serious.
 In fact, it’s often the opposite.
-After all, knowledge isn’t just information and ideas, but experiences, too.
+Sagittarius understands that knowledge isn’t just information and ideas but experiences, too.
 Sagittarius is the sign of travel, particularly across long distances, and of daring to try things that others might deem reckless.
 After all, this is the sign traditionally symbolized by a centaur — half rational human, half lusty, untamed animal.
-It’s also ruled by Jupiter, planet of abundance, generosity, and luck — or, to put a different spin on it, of excess, overconfidence, and making a giant mess.
 Sagittarius season isn’t a time for observing, but for getting out there and doing.

 But if Sagittarius gives us the condition of restlessness, it also offers the strength to break free.
 And in Sagittarius season, escape can be a simple and straightforward thing — it doesn’t require cunning or trickery or deceit, just a direct, courageous bluntness.
 All we need to do is feel our desire — for purpose, for knowledge, for a life of abundance — and let that desire move us.

 Sometimes, a Sagittarian maneuver can appear messy or ill-advised, like when Britney Spears shaved her head in 2007, or Sinéad O’Connor (who also famously shaved her head, describing it as a way to free herself from the oppression of male attention) ripped up a photo of the pope onstage at SNL, or when Blink-182 singer Tom DeLonge got really into aliens.
 But the Sagittarian desire for freedom can also be intentional, guiding you toward a higher purpose.